-Load the desired G-code using the File drop down and selecting "load new file"
+- 1. Load the desired G-code using the File drop down and selecting "load new file" - 2.
+Make sure drawing zero matches machine part zero - 3.
+If cutting aluminum or cooling is desired, insert the blue hose from the air regulator in fume hood #3 into the clear tubing zip-tied to the spindle.
+Turn on fume hood air valve (regulator should be at 40 psi).

-- 2. Make sure drawing zero matches machine part zero - Start Job
+4. Start Job